The Rise of Mod Fashion: How the '60s Replaced Conservatism with Youthful Rebellion

 Astrid Hereen in André Courrèges (Source: Irving Penn, Vogue, November 15, 1964)

 Trousers, once a rarity in women’s fashion, became mainstream.
 Androgyny was in.
 Mod women revelled in blurring gender lines, dressing with an effortless cool that rejected the frills and fuss of previous generations.
 They borrowed from the boys — tailored blazers, flat shoes, crisp shirts — and made them their own.
 If a Mod girl wore a dress, it was straight and structured, often with a high neck and short hemline, the antithesis of the hourglass Dior silhouettes that had dominated just a decade earlier.
-If she wore heels, they were low and blocky, designed for movement rather than delicate posing.
-There was no room for restriction here — only speed, energy, and independence.
+If she wore heels, they were low and blocky, designed for mobility over decorative fragility.
+The governing principle was one of liberation from physical and social constraint.

-Hair followed suit.
-Crops were sharp, bobs were angular, fringes were graphic.
-No soft waves, no elaborate updos.
-Makeup was similarly bold but calculated: pale lips, stark black lashes, eyes framed with heavy liner and painted-on creases.
+Hairstyles and makeup completed the architectural effect.
+Hair was cut into sharp crops and geometric bobs, rejecting softness for clean lines.
+Makeup approached the face as a design project: pale lips, stark lashes, and eyes heavily outlined and artificially creased.
 The face became a canvas, a design choice rather than an attempt at natural beauty.
-It was an aesthetic of precision, a rejection of excess, a style that belonged not to the past but to the world yet to come.
+It was both an aesthetic of precision and a rejection of excess, a style that belonged not to the past but to the world yet to come.

 Music, Motorbikes, and Mods: A Lifestyle, Not Just a Look